MassinissaDjellouli/CTFStuff/TheGoodStuff/MISC.md

 - Convert arguments:
   - TEXT:[FILE] -> writes the content of FILE as text on the image
   - -write [FILE] -> writes the content of the image to FILE
+## FFMPEG
+- The concat protocol can be used to join multiple input files together
+  - If we want to extract data using concat:
+    - concat:audio1.x|/data|/audio2.x
+    - wav files can be used to store text data
+    - mp3 files can be used to store binary data
+  - The first file is for the header, the last file is for the extension

+## JS
+### Regex matching
+- test():
+  - if the regex uses /x/g or /x/y, the next call to test() will start searching from the last index
+  - ex:
+    ```javascript
+    let regex = /a/g;
+    console.log(regex.test("aba")); // true
+    console.log(regex.test("aba")); // false
+    console.log(regex.test("aba")); // true
+    ```
+  - This can be used to bypass filters that use regex to block certain words
+    - ex: if we want to block "alert", we can use /a/g to match the first "a", then the next test() will start from the last index and will not match "lert"